jenzieg/movie_recommender_and_classification/README.md

 #### Conclusions

 **Classification** <br>
-The Gradient boos model had 93% accuracy at predicting a rotten tomatoes audience rating.
+The Gradient Boost model had 93% accuracy at predicting a rotten tomatoes audience rating.
 However, the model was fairly overfit.
 The polynomial feature score and IMDb score represented over 50% of the model’s predictability.

 **Recommender System** <br>
 The best model for this project wound up being the content based filtering model with TF-IDF.
 It allows users to input a sentence (or more) about what they want to watch and receive recommendations.